DeSantis is traveling abroad as he prepares to run in the highly anticipated presidential election

-WASHINGTON (Reuters) – Florida Governor Ron DeSantis, who is expected to run for the 2024 Republican presidential election, is set to start a trip abroad on Saturday that will take him through Japan, South Korea, Israel and the United Kingdom.
+WASHINGTON (Reuters) – Florida Governor Ron DeSantis, who is expected to run for the 2024 Republican presidential election, is set to embark on a trip abroad on Saturday that will include Japan, South Korea, Israel and the United Kingdom.

 While the trip has been officially described as a business mission, the tour is widely seen as an attempt to burnish his foreign policy credentials in the run-up to the official announcement, which is expected in late spring or early summer.